JamezP2002/CSC-335-/README.md

    ```
 2. Set up a local server environment (e.g., XAMPP, WAMP, or MAMP).
 3. Place the project folder in the server's root directory (e.g., `htdocs` for XAMPP).
+4. Run the ```ddl_schema_creation.sql``` found inside the ```sql/``` folder.
+5. Run all the creation of tables/databases and then insert statements.
-4. Open the project in a web browser:
+6. Open the project in a web browser:
    ```
    http://localhost/CSC-335-CDKey_DB
    ```
+7. Register an account, and then enjoy playing around!
 ---

 ## Usage